Mixolyde/erlang-survival/README.md

  * Some records and lists in the header
  * New weapon and player record creators
  * Eunit tests for current functions and start/stop of FSM
- * Basic map data structure and map line length tests
+ * Basic map data structure and validity tests
  * Text map display with Player position
  * Legend display for direction choice map characters
  * Status display for player and game info
  * Simple interface client for playing from the shell
  * Win condition check after move
+ * Checked Movement, done moving
+ * Starvation check
- * Unchecked movement
+ * Turn/Day Completion

 ## TODO
- * Movement Error checking
- * Wait, done choosing events
- * FSM states
- * FSM transitions
  * Combat mechanics
+ * Initial weapon loadout choosing
+ * State transitions in/out of combat
  * Multi-player server and client
  * Event handler for tracking errors
  * Graphics